snowyu/amforth/trunk/doc/source/UG/quick-windows.rst

 Prerequisites
 -------------

 #.
-Download and installation of the free version of Atmel Studio 6.1 on a
+Download and install the and installation of the free version of Atmel Studio 6.1 on a
-   Windows computer
+   Windows computer *OR* download and unpack the Atmel Assembler package from the amforth file download serice pages.
 #.
 Being comfortable running a command prompt in the Windows environment

 Process